The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 The leaders of the Black Butte Copper Project value honesty and integrity above all in moving this project forward.LEARN MORE

-We are proud to be part of the community of White Sulphur Springs and enjoy doing business with local businesses to ensure “our project” is done right from the beginning.LEARN MORE
+We are proud to be part of the community of White Sulphur Springs and enjoy working with local businesses to ensure our project is done right from the beginning.LEARN MORE

 Board of Directors

-Our world class investors lead with integrity and strongly value community input and traditions.LEARN MORE
+Our world-class investors lead with integrity and strongly value community input and Montana traditions.LEARN MORE

 Black Butte Copper Project Timeline